The Scarlet Letter

 Opera Colorado will present the professional world premiere of the opera The Scarlet Letter by composer Lori Laitman and librettist David Mason in May of 2016.
 For updated information, please visit www.operacolorado.org.

-Elizabeth Futral will portray Hester Prynne, and Beth Greenberg will direct.
-Rounding out the creative team is set designer Erhard Rom, lighting designer Robert Wierzel, and costume designer Terese Wadden.
+We have assembled an all-star cast, with Elizabeth Futral as Hester Prynne, Malcolm MacKenzie as Roger Chillingworth and Dominic Armstrong as Arthur Dimmesdale.
+Beth Greenberg will direct and Ari Pelto will conduct, and rounding out the creative team is set designer Erhard Rom, lighting designer Robert Wierzel, and costume designer Terese Wadden.

 The opera calls for 3 leading roles:

 - Arthur Dimmesdale, a young minister: lyric tenor

 - Roger Chillingworth, a doctor: dramatic baritone

 - John Wilson, an elder minister: tenor

 Running time is 2 hours, in 2 acts.
 The opera is scored for chamber orchestra with a minimum of 40 players.